SEO and WHMCS • How we Increased Traffic Rankings by 462%

 - Page rank

-Before we continue with the analysis, we are not showing absolute numbers on purpose.
-We don't want to reveal statistics to competitors.
-Especially ones that decided to play dirty with us.
+Before I continue with the analysis, I'm not showing absolute numbers on purpose.
+I don't want to reveal statistics to competitors.
+Especially ones that decided to play dirty with me.

-If you like a bit of "drama", one started stealing contents from us.
-They even bought a negative SEO service trying to stop our climb in rankings.
-We'll talk about it later as this gives us the opportunity to illustrate the dark side of SEO.
+If you like a bit of drama, one started stealing contents.
+I mean, literally copy/pasting articles from the website.
+They even bought a negative SEO service trying to stop my climb in rankings.
+I'll talk about it later as this gives me the opportunity to illustrate the dark side of SEO.

-As we said earlier, we started with SEO in the late April 2020.
-On a monthly basis we completed audits and comparison with competitors.
-We used (and still use) wide variety of tools (free and paid):
+As I said earlier, I started doing SEO in the late April 2020.
+On a monthly basis I completed audits and comparison with competitors.
+I used (and still use) wide variety of tools (free and paid):

-- Google Search Console had been our main weapon
+- Google Search Console had been my main weapon

 - The good old Excel played an important role at monitoring competitors